nschonni/healthvault-docs/healthvault/concepts/authorization/authorization-changes.md

 </tr>
 <tr class="odd">
 <td><p>ReauthorizationNotPossible</p></td>
-<td><p>The application updated its rules to add new types in a required rule and the user won't be able to authorize them because the user has insufficient rights to the application to grant the entire request.
+<td><p>The application updated its rules to add new types in a required rule and the user won&#39;t be able to authorize them because the user has insufficient rights to the application to grant the entire request.
 Or the user has lost sufficient access to the record.</p></td>
 </tr>
 </tbody>
 </table>